Fingerprint and Face ID simulation

 - Create a packaged version of the app that utilizes the authentication.

 - Upload the packaged app to the lab.
-For details, see View, upload, and manage apps.
+For details, see Manage apps.

 Perform the simulation